Alamitos Bay

-Alamitos Bay is an inlet on the Pacific Ocean coast of southern California, United States, between the cities of Long Beach and Seal Beach, at the outlet of the San Gabriel River.
+Alamitos Bay is an inlet of east San Pedro Bay on the Pacific Ocean coast of southern California, United States, between the cities of Long Beach in Los Angeles County and Seal Beach in Orange County, at the outlet of the San Gabriel River.
 It is near Los Angeles.

 The bay is named for the Spanish word for 'little poplars'.

 Geography

 Alamitos Bay is protected by both the natural sand spit Peninsula and the Long Beach Breakwater.

 It is divided from the San Gabriel River and Seal Beach by a pair of jetties.
 The natural geography has been heavily altered by dredging and landfill subsequent to development.

 The bay was severely impacted by the 1939 California tropical storm.

 Venues

 Alamitos Bay contains Marine Stadium, created for Olympic rowing events.